 I welcome interest from those wishing to pursue part-time or full-time doctoral studies, research into any and all aspects of public sector employment relations, and those concerned with state policy.

 Current and recent doctoral students supervised by me: Howard Stephenson on the role of reps in the NUT; Whyeda Gill on changes in labour management of manual workers in local government; Kim Mather into changes in the labour process of lecturers in Further Education; Tom Sibley into the anti-communism and the Cold War in relation to British trade unions 1945-1950; In Kon Kim into employee participation in the UK and Korean ceramic industries; Li Na into employee involvement in the Chinese textile industry; Li Yingfei into the impact of Chinese state reform of schools on the work of school teachers; Viv Tegg on management development in the Irish and UK civil service; Feifei Feng on reform of the Chinese health service; and Janet Firth on labour management issues inside the Romanian border police.
-More recently three full-time students from Saudi Arabia have joined me to research for their doctoral studies on topics such as the Saudi labour market; Abdullah Al Faleh on the impact on Islam on the workplace in Saudi Arabia; Abdulsalam Al Jumah on performance related pay in the Saudi energy sector.
+Recently completed doctoral students include: Abdulaziz Al Faleh on women in the Saudi labour market; Abdullah Al Faleh on the impact on Islam on the workplace in Saudi Arabia; Abdulsalam Al Jumah on performance related pay in the Saudi energy sector.
 Current students include Al Rashdi on payment systems in the Omani civil service.